 What’s worrying is that many organisations that fall victim to a breach are unaware of unauthorised access to their data for weeks, if not months.
 During this time, unauthorised users could have stolen passwords, tampered with financial records, and destroyed precious proprietary information.
-Being able to detect a breach from day one is therefore crucial to any company’s survival.
-To help you do just that, we’ve compiled six warning signs that an unauthorised user has gained access to your data.
+Detecting a breach from day one is crucial to any company’s survival.
+To help you do that, we’ve compiled six warning signs that an unauthorised user has gained access to your data.

 1. Unusual file changes

-Cybercriminals who successfully manage to infiltrate your company’s network can do whatever they want with your data.
+Unauthorised users who successfully manage to infiltrate your company’s network can do whatever they want with your data.
 They can modify the contents of sensitive files to benefit themselves, such as changing account numbers and financial information.
-Some cybercriminals may siphon large swaths of data, while others may simply delete them from your archives.
-Unless your organisation is actively monitoring for these changes, the data breach could go undetected for long periods of time.
+Some cybercriminals may siphon large swaths of data, while others may delete them from your archives.
+Unless your organisation actively monitors these changes, the data breach could go undetected for long periods.

-Microsoft’s data loss prevention (DLP) system monitors file activity in real time, allowing you to spot changes indicative of a data breach in progress.
+Microsoft’s data loss prevention (DLP) system monitors file activity in real-time, allowing you to spot changes indicative of a data breach.
 It logs every change made to critical documents and tracks who made the change and when.
-DLP even detects unusual file transfers and lets you set rules to prevent sharing of sensitive information to unauthorised parties.
+DLP even detects unusual file transfers and lets you set rules to prevent sharing sensitive information with unauthorised users.

 2. Logins from unfamiliar places

 A sure sign of a breach is when an account is accessed from an unknown location and device.
-Many online services today track the IP address where you access the account and the device that you’re using to access it.
-If there’s anything out of the ordinary with regard to where the account was accessed, online services notify the anomaly.
+Many online services track the IP address where you access the history and the device you’re using to access it.
+Online services notify the anomaly if there’s anything out of the ordinary concerning where the account was accessed.
 For example, you may be alerted that your Microsoft account was accessed from an unregistered tablet in Moscow when you’ve only ever used it through a work laptop in Sydney.